UPDATE: Governor Kim Reynolds signed this legislation on June 30.

 Last-minute budget amendments in 2019 sought to shorten the Iowa Supreme Court chief justice's term, increase the governor's influence over selecting judges, restrict medical care for transgender Iowans, and stop Planned Parenthood from obtaining sex education grants.
 Those measures spawned four lawsuits.

 Judges will surely hear challenges to legislation Republicans enacted while burning the midnight oil this past weekend.
 A forthcoming post will address a 24-hour waiting period for abortion, approved during the session's closing hours.

 This post focuses on provisions that would make it harder for Iowans to vote by mail.
 Marc Elias, one of the country's most prominent Democratic election lawyers, promised on June 14, "This will not stand.
 We will sue."

-Don’t bet against him.
-A Polk County District Court already struck down similar language in a 2017 Iowa law as “irrational, illogical, and wholly unjustifiable.”
+Don't bet against him.
+A Polk County District Court already struck down similar language in an administrative rule as "irrational, illogical, and wholly unjustifiable."

 IOWA'S TOP VOTE SUPPRESSOR STRIKES AGAIN

 If it's a day ending in "y," State Senator Roby Smith is probably thinking about new ways to limit voting in Iowa.
 The chief architect of the 2017 voter ID law and a terrible 2019 bill that was mostly neutered came back from the legislature's COVID-19 hiatus rested and ready to introduce 30 pages of election law changes.

 After the Senate approved Smith's bill (House File 2486), Iowa House Republicans cut a deal with Democratic counterparts to remove most of the bad provisions.
 Bleeding Heartland discussed here what the House version kept and what it jettisoned.